Vishak-Bhat30/ML4SCI/README.md

  		                   https://cernbox.cern.ch/index.php/s/FbXw3V4XNyYB3o(electrons)

 The dataset mainly contained files that were of .hdf5 format.
-The data contained the pixel values of the images in the shape of 32,32,2 were the 2 represented the number of channels.
+The data contained the matrix in the shape of 32,32,2 were the 2 represented the number of channels.
 The channels represented hit energy and time.